dru0pa/vpn/README.md

 The VPN will do a connect to the vpn server and will check the connection to the server every 30 minutes.
 Every time it starts up the VPN will do a random pick of one 16 VPN servers to connected to each time it needs to conneced.

+This uses pyhton and bash.
+It just work not great yet still working on fixing some new problem new Rasbian

 For systemd startup
 Copy the file called vpnstart.service to /etc/systemd/system/ to adding the vpn to systemd startup